front-commerce/developers.front-commerce.com/source/docs/appendices/roadmap.md

 But keep in mind that our main strength is our flexibility.
 We do take into account our clients needs and adapt our Roadmap to match theirs.
 If you have any particular needs, feel free to [contact us](mailto:contact@front-commerce.com) and we will see what we can do to help you :)
 </blockquote>

+## Release process

+We aim at releasing often and follow [Semantic Versioning](https://semver.org) to clearly communicate our advancements to developers.
+We plan to document each migration process (changelog, release notes and documentation updates) and add deprecation warnings while keeping backwards compatibility to keep upgrades as seamless as possible.

+Each minor release will contain at least one <abbr title="release candidate">`rc`</abbr> version, so early adopters could give it a try and provide us feedbacks as soon as possible.

+It is up to each team / project to decide wether they prefer to follow our incremental releases or update in bigger chunks.

+With close partners, we found agreements to **migrate some projects as soon as a new Front-Commerce `rc` version is released** so we could ensure in real-world scenarii that we are providing a seamless migration path and detect potential issues.

-## 1.0: Partners Ready
+## 1.0: Partners Ready (in progress)

 Even though our solution works, is in production and already has its early-adopters, the goal of this release is to support a broader range of development environments and avoid future breaking changes.
-This mean that we will focus on:
+Through several `alpha` and `rc` releases we will focus on:

 * Documentation
 * Update the libraries and tools to their latest versions (React 16.8, Magento2.3, etc.)